Year-Up-United-SPR-2025/Capstones/One_Heck_Of_A_Sandwich_Cap_2/ReadMe.md

 ![OrderMenu.png](Screenshots/OrderMenu.png)

 Once you press `1` you see the text "Starting new order."
 Then see the `Order Menu` which shows the following options:
-* `1) Add Sandwich 🥪` : this allows you to create like to add to your order
+* `1) Add Sandwich 🥪`  this allows you to create like to add to your order
-* `2) Add Drink 🍹`: allows you to add a drink to your order
+* `2) Add Drink 🍹` allows you to add a drink to your order
-* `3) Add Signature Sandwich 📜`: Lets you add one of four signature sandwiches to your order
+* `3) Add Signature Sandwich 📜` lets you add one of four signature sandwiches to your order
-* `4) Add Chips 🥔🍠`: allows you to add any chips to your order
+* `4) Add Chips 🥔🍠` allows you to add any chips to your order
-* `5) Checkout ✅`: once you are done with your order you can check out
+* `5) Checkout ✅` once you are done with your order you can check out
-* `0) Cancel Order 🪦`: if you don't want to have any of your order you can cancel it using this
+* `0) Cancel Order 🪦` if you don't want to have any of your order you can cancel it using this

 # Video Demo of Code 🥪📽️